Tools In

 Frequently Asked Questions

-Do I need to include the data URI prefix?
+Do I need the data URI prefix?

 What image formats are supported?

-Why am I getting 'Invalid Base64 image data'?
+Why am I getting an error?

 Can I decode animated GIFs?